zehongwong/MetalSpMV/README.md

 **Conclusion**:

 - Without any compiler optimization, the GPU program achieves a **10x** speedup in comparison to the CPU serial version.
-- Utilizing loop unrolling optimization and `-O2`, the GPU program attains a **40x** speedup compared to the CPU serial version.
+- Utilizing loop unrolling optimization and `-O2`, the GPU program achieves a **40x** speedup compared to the CPU serial version.
-- When the CPU applies the `-O3` optimization, the CPU program experiences a **6.5x** speedup, thereby narrowing the performance gap between the GPU and CPU.
+- When the CPU applies the `-O3` optimization, the CPU program achieves a **6.5x** speedup, thereby narrowing the performance gap between the GPU and CPU.

 **Running Results**: